gainskills/Kex-Zh-Blog/content/post/2016-01-08-vsphere6-vcenter6-installation.md

     Vmware doesn't provide vcenter appliance in ova/ovf format anymore, follow the [instruction](http://www.vladan.fr/vmware-vcenter-6-0-u1-vcsa-how-to-install-configure/) to deploy it.

-3. Inventory is empty in VCenter webpage
+3. Inventory is empty in the VCenter webpage

     The most important thing: Don't login vcenter by the account 'root', instead of it using SSO account. the account in the format: 'administrator@domain-name'